 is an order relation, denoted by \(\mathfrak{a}\leq\mathfrak{b}\).

-Of course, we have not verified that this relation is actually an order relation.
+Of course, we have not yet verified that this relation is indeed an order relation.
 However, the only non-trivial part is antisymmetry.

-Lemma 4 (Cantor-Bernstein) The relation \(\leq\) above is antisymmetric.
+Lemma 4 (Cantor-Bernstein) The relation \(\leq\) defined above is antisymmetric.

 Proof